Interfaces and connections

 • for members with dimensions specified, contains a list or a tuple (or several levels of nested lists or tuples, for multiple dimensions) satisfying the requirements below;

-• for port members, is a value-like object casting to a Signal or a Const whose width and signedness is the same as that of the member, and (in case of a Signal) which is not reset-less and whose initial value is that of the member;
+• for port members, is a value-like object casting to a Signal or a Const whose width and signedness is the same as that of the member, and (in case of a Signal) whose initial value is that of the member;

 • for signature members, matches the description in the signature as verified by Signature.is_compliant().